 Farmers for Free Trade releases NAFTA report, heads to Montreal

 Farmers for Free Trade, a group co-chaired by former Sens.
-Max Baucus, D-Mont., and Richard Lugar, R-Ind., to defend the North American Free Trade Agreement, on Tuesday released a report on the threat of withdrawal in 10 states and announced that it is sending a delegation to the NAFTA negotiations this week in Montreal.
+Max Baucus, D-Mont., and Richard Lugar, R-Ind., to defend the North American Free Trade Agreement, released a report on the threat of withdrawal in 10 states Jan.
+23 and announced it is sending a delegation to the NAFTA negotiations this week in Montreal.

 The report profiles the impact of withdrawal on Missouri, New Mexico, South Dakota, Texas, Nebraska, Iowa, Kansas, Arkansas, North Dakota and Minnesota.